🄵🅆 International

 This site copies print pages: folk news by area, + Festivals & Workshops Diary.

-However, the images will give you a general idea (and you can always buy a copy of FW !)
+Our 🄵🅆 (Folklife West) pages are images of A4-size, so too small in phones.
+However, they'll give you a general idea (and you can always buy a copy of FW !)

 As our name "Folklife West" suggests ... mainly Cymru•Wales, England West Country & West Midlands.